harrypmdev/liars-dice/README.md

 - #### SEO - 100
     - Lighthouse rates the page perfect for SEO.
 This is bolstered by the favicon, meta description and semantic HTML.
-    - The rules section using a 'section' element rather than a 'div' is a good example of a best SEO practice, because it could easy be pulled by google to answer a generic user question about the rules of Liar's Dice.
+    - The rules section using a `section` element rather than a `div` is a good example of a best SEO practice, because it could easy be pulled by google to answer a generic user question about the rules of Liar's Dice.

 ### Play Page